SCLW/Circuitry-Based-Sound/readme.md

 Divide-By-'N' Counter

 When the outputs are fed back to the input Data, divide by 10, 8, 6, 4, 2, is calculated.
 For odd numbers 9, 7, 5, 3, simply use CD4011 or CD4093 to NAND two corresponding output stages and feed the inverted result back into Data.

-Divide by 9: /Q4 & Q/5 via 1/2 CD4011 connected to input Data
-Divide by 7: /Q3 & /Q4 via 1/2 CD4011 connected to input Data
-Divide by 5: /Q2 & /Q3 via 1/2 CD4011 connected to input Data
-Divide by 3: /Q1 & /Q2 via 1/2 CD4011 connected to input Data

-Divide by 10: Q/5 connected to input Data
-Divide by 8: /Q4 connected to input Data
-Divide by 6: /Q3 connected to input Data
-Divide by 4: /Q2 connected to input Data
-Divide by 2: /Q1 connected to input Data
+By combining multiple devices, higher divide-by functions can be calculated.
 Preset enable will transfer Data on the input Jam to its corresponding /Q (inverted).
 A logical high on the reset input causes all /Q Outputs to high.

+Divide by 9: **/Q4** & **/Q5** via 1/2 CD4011 connected to input Data
+Divide by 7: **/Q3** & **/Q4** via 1/2 CD4011 connected to input Data
+Divide by 5: **/Q**2 & **/Q3** via 1/2 CD4011 connected to input Data
+Divide by 3: **/Q1** & **/Q2** via 1/2 CD4011 connected to input Data

+Divide by 10: **/Q5** connected to input Data
+Divide by 8: **/Q4** connected to input Data
+Divide by 6: **/Q3** connected to input Data
+Divide by 4: **/Q2** connected to input Data
+Divide by 2: **/Q1** connected to input Data